-A digital copy of this assignment is due on the last day of class (Thursday, Nov.
-28).
-Specifically, you must upload your paper to TurnItIn.com to generate an Originality Report (Class ID: 22188199; Enrolment Key: PSYC4602019!).
-Please note you can utilize this feature at any point during the term to help make sure that you're using your own words; I will only utilize the final Originality Report as part of your assessment.
+A digital copy of this assignment is due on the last day of classes (Friday, Dec 4) before midnight.
+Specifically, you must upload your paper to TurnItIn.com to generate an Originality Report (Class ID: 26337812; Enrolment Key: PSYC460001).
+Please note you can utilize this feature at any point during the term to help make sure you're using your own words; I will only utilize the final Originality Report as part of your assessment.